 LAS 2 Results

-Click the links below to download the results for LAS 2 candidates admitted to the second round of exams:
+Click on the links below to download the results for LAS 2 candidates who have been admitted to the second round of exams:

-Students enrolled in… Preliminary Results for the Second Group of Events FINAL Results for the Second Round of Events
+Students enrolled in… PROVISIONAL Results for the Second Group of Events FINAL Results for the Second Group of Events

 LAS 2-3 – DEPH Results Results